wso2/docs-choreo-dev/en/developer-docs/docs/monitoring-and-insights/compliance.md

 It helps ensure **consistency, security, and quality** in every API that your teams build on Choreo.

 > **Note:**
 > This feature has been verified to work optimally with the **GPT-4.1** model, which delivers the most accurate and detailed API design analyses.
+> The Architect Agent has a limit of **3 successful analyses per organization, per month**.
+> Please note that AI can make mistakes.
+Always review the recommendations carefully before implementing changes.
 > To run unlimited analyses and achieve the highest-quality results, configure your LLM credentials under
-> **Settings → Credentials → AI Configuration**.

 ---